iotaledger/introduction-docs/docs/guides/token_migration.md

+---
+description: Overview on how to migrate your tokens from the IOTA 1.0 to IOTA 1.5 Chrysalis network using the firefly wallet or a migration bundle.
+image: /img/logo/Chrysalis_logo_dark.png
+keywords:
+- migration
+- migration bundle
+- Firefly
+- Chrysalis Phase 2
+---
 # Chrysalis Migration

 By the end of the Chrysalis migration, a number of aspects at IOTA changed for the better.
 With easier ways to